pjfanning/micrometer-akka-sample/README.md

 ```-javaagent:/path/to/aspectjweaver-1.9.1.jar```

-If you want to use prometheus-akka with your own application, ensure that you startup script adds something like this:
+If you want to use micrometer-akka with your own application, ensure that you startup script adds something like this:

 ```bash
 JAVA_AGENT="-javaagent:$BASE/lib/aspectjweaver-1.9.1.jar"